Whoa… the Quran is weird.

 So with Solomon’s gifting and gratitude established in ayat 15-19, ayat 20-44 move on to give an account of how he uses it.
 The story is a retelling of the Queen of Sheba’s visit.
 In the Bible, the Queen’s visit is the unique case of a foreign sovereign coming to Israel and paying it the dignity and homage of a legitimate country.
 When you consider that Canaan was historically a land of little city states, and Israel a land of tribal pastoralists, then you can imagine the visit of a foreign sovereign would have been quite the status symbol.

 In the Quran, the Queen visits in order to allay threats made by Solomon that he would conquer her territory if she would not come submit herself to him in compliance with God’s order of things.
-The reason Solomon threatens her is not in response to any threat or encounter with the people of Sheba, but because a hoopoe in Solomon’s army goes out of its way to tell Solomon of this exotic other nation, ruled by a woman, worshiping the sun, and doing all sorts of evil.
+The reason Solomon threatens her is not in response to any threat or encounter with the people of Sheba, but because a hoopoe in Solomon’s army goes out of its way to tell Solomon of this exotic other nation of Sheba, ruled by a woman, worshiping the sun, and doing all sorts of evil.

 I’m going to encourage you to read the Quran’s story from its own text.
 I fear any recap I would write would convey too much of the humor which my surprise has stirred up within me.

-So this isn’t the first time I’ve heard an elaborated version of Solomon’s encounter with the Queen of Sheba; I’ve heard vaguely about the fanfic-y “shipping” of Solomon and the Queen in other traditional lore.
+So this isn’t the first time I’ve heard an elaborated version of Solomon’s encounter with the Queen of Sheba.
+I’ve heard vaguely about the fanfic-y “shipping” of Solomon and the Queen in other traditional lore.
 Indeed, I know that Ethiopia maintained that its kings were descendants of the two rulers and that through this relationship the Ark of the Covenant came to reside in Axum.

 The Queen of Sheba, traditionally named in Islam as Bilqiis (Bilqis), is a character worth noting.
 She isn’t outright called a Queen, just a “woman ruling” them, but that’s splitting hairs.
 Bilqis’ example is really noteworthy on both the level of her womanhood and her reaction to prophetic warnings.
 Framing Solomon’s story in this surah are the stories of Moses, Salih, and Lot, all of whom face hostile opposition (particularly in Salih’s case, where his opponents plan to assassinate him).
+These prophets all threaten their opposition with the usual God-administered judgement.
 By contrast, Solomon’s threat to Bilqis is far more potent and tangible than the warning of any other prophet: submit to God by submitting to me, or I will make you do so through decimating conquest.
 Rather than take security or action through military means, as her advisers mention, Bilqis operates with cautious negotiation.
 She first tries appeasement, then inquiry, and then capitulates upon recognizing Solomon’s greater blessings in wealth and intellect.
 These are all the opposite actions to what we usually find in a prophet’s opposition.
 That Bilqis is unique in making these positive responses combines well with her representation of women in the Quran.
 She is a woman, a competent ruler, and an open-minded disbeliever.
 Of course, in counterpoint to that representation, she is only treated positively as a disbeliever because she converts (more of a former unbeliever than a former disbeliever), and arguably her submission involves submitting her own authority to a male authority figure’s according to God’s order of things (she’s explicitly told to submit to Solomon in order to submit to God).
 But I’d call her a net positive, nonetheless.

 Solomon the Righteous and Dominant